≡ Menu

-The Scottish Terrier Dog Breed, or the Scottie as he is called, is certainly an interesting looking dog.
-He is certainly easy to recognize with his bearded face, upright tail, thick black coat, almond-shaped eyes and the funny expression on his face.
+The Scottish Terrier Dog Breed, or the Scottie as he is called, is undoubtedly an attractive-looking dog with his bearded face, upright tail, thick black coat, almond-shaped eyes, and funny expression on his face.

 He is just an adorable little dog…